pythonquick/innernet-blog/content/posts/elixir/pi-calculation.md

     send(pid, {:add, 5})
     send(pid, {:subtract, 3})

-    # Finally, send a message to retrieve
+    # Send a message to retrieve
     # the value of the counter.
 Here we
     # send the current process's pid
     # (the result of calling self()),